-The fund is managed by DWS Investment S.A., Luxembourg ("Management Company"), which complies with the conditions set out in Chapter 15 of the Law of 2010 and thus with the provisions of Directive 2009/65/EC ("UCITS Directive").
+The fund is managed by DWS Investment S.A., Luxembourg ("Management Company"), which complies with the conditions set out in Chapter 15 of the Law of 2010 and thus with the provisions of the UCITS Directive.

 The Management Company was established on April 15, 1987, and published in the Mémorial C on May 4, 1987.
 The subscribed and paid-in capital amounts to EUR 30,677,400.
 The activity of investment fund management includes the tasks listed in Annex II to the Law of 2010, which is not exhaustive.